 “Supporting our law enforcement officers and fire personnel is crucial,” he said.
 “They lay their lives down for those in the city they serve.
 It is indeed a privilege to offer them support.”

-Volunteer Chaplain Bishop Felton Hawkins joined the NNPD in 2020.
-He is the founder and pastor of Full Gospel Kingdom Church in Newport News.
+Volunteer Chaplain Marcel Berrios joined the NNPD in 2022.
+Chaplain Berrios is the Senior Pastor of Crossroads Christian Community Church in Newport News.

 Chaplain Berrios has been married to his wife Millie for 34 years, and they have been blessed with 4 grown children and 16 grandchildren.
 They are both originally from the New York/New Jersey area and came to Hampton Roads via his travels as a Marine Corps Officer, where Chaplain Berrios served as a Military Police/Antiterrorism Officer.
 He also worked within the government contracting industry as a Security Program Manager and Director of Training & Development.
 Most recently, he served at Hampton Christian Academy High School as a Bible and Spanish teacher.